profile-photo

 Book Dr. Marcus Collins

-Before his advertising tenure, Marcus began his career in music and tech with a startup he co-founded before working on iTunes + Nike sports music initiatives.
-He holds a doctorate in marketing from Temple University, where he studied cultural contagion and meaning-making.
-Marcus received an MBA with an emphasis on strategic brand marketing from the University of Michigan, where he also earned his undergraduate degree in Material Science Engineering.
-He has spoken for Fortune 100 audiences such as Google, United Healthcare, Toyota, Verizon, and Fannie Mae.
+Marcus holds a doctorate in marketing from Temple University where he studied cultural contagion and meaning-making.
+He received an MBA with an emphasis on strategic brand marketing from the University of Michigan, where he also earned his undergraduate degree in Material Science Engineering.
+He is a Forbes columnist and a trusted voice among CMOs and business leaders.
+But most importantly, he is a proud Detroit native, a devoted husband, and a loving father to Georgia and Ivy.

 Speaking Topics